hopehhchen/glue_tree/README.md

 A developer version of a tree viewer in glue.
 The goal of this project is to create a viewer that is compatible to generic dendrograms and tree diagrams, as well as other network plots.

 ## Roadmap
-* Re-test the functionalities.
-Evaluate the most urgent task to make the viewer a presentable example.
+* Make the viewer compatible with data created by `astrodendro`.
+* Cross-compare with the current dendrogram viewer and fill in the functionality of the dendrogram viewer.
 * Test the viewer on real medical data.
-* Make the viewer compatible with data created by `astrodendro`.

-## To-do in details
-* Add rotation options and refactor existing code.
-* Linking & Brushing.
-* Change colors according to the subset.

 ### Contact
 Hope Chen, hopechen@utexas.edu